EpicOrange/riichi_advanced/documentation/bloody30faan.md

 ### Sequences

 - __All Sequences__ (2 faan): All of your sets are sequences.
 - __Double Sequences__ (1 faan): You have two of the same sequence in different suits.
-It is possible to get this one twice by having two of another sequence, which gives you a total of 2 faan.
+It is possible to get this one twice by also having two of a different-numbered sequence, which gives you a total of 2 faan.
 - __Triple Sequences__ (5 faan): You have three of the same sequence in different suits.
 - __Pure Triple Sequence__ (10 faan): You have three of the same sequence in the same suit.
 - __Pure Quadruple Sequence__ (30 faan): You have four of the same sequence in the same suit.